blockninjas/blockchain_analyzer/README.md

 * imports it into a Postgres database,
 * and analyzes transactions to find clusters of addresses.

+Here is a high-level overview of our system architecture, to illustrate how the `blockchain_analyzer` interacts with the other components:

 ![System Architecture](./system-architecture.png)

 ## Building